ethereum/ethereum-org-website/src/content/developers/docs/index.md

 ---
 title: Ethereum development documentation
-description:
+description: Introducing the Ethereum developer network documentation.
 lang: en
 sidebar: true
 ---

+This documentation is designed to help you build with Ethereum.
+It covers Ethereum as a concept, explains the Ethereum tech stack, and documents advanced topics for more complex applications and use cases.

+This is an open-source community effort, so feel free to suggest new topics, add new content, and provide examples wherever you think it might be helpful.
+All documentation is editable via GitHub – if you're unsure how, [follow these instructions](https://github.com/ethereum/ethereum-org-website/blob/dev/README.md).

-## Learn Ethereum Development
+## Development modules {#development-modules}

-Our developer platform will get help get you up to speed on Ethereum and help you choose your first Ethereum stack.
-Once you’re skilled up and have everything you need, you can move onto more advanced topics specific to what you’re building.

-## How to use this platform

-### Training modules

 If this is your first attempt at Ethereum development, we recommend starting at the beginning and working you way through like a book.